 - Good views, peace of mind, snow etc.

-- Physical and mental challenge with a dose of adventure
+- The physical and mental challenge with a dose of adventure

 If your answer falls in the first category, you are not essentially looking for a “tougher” trek.
 Depending on what you prefer – valleys, summit views, water bodies, flora and fauna – you can choose a trek that offers these things.
 For example, if you love summit views, Kuari Pass would be the ideal option.
 Or if you enjoy birds, Sandakphu and Deoriatal are great options.
 If you have something in mind, just speak to anyone at Indiahikes, they’ll suggest your best option.